jyopari/jyopari.github.io/GaussianProcess.md

 This yeilds us:\
 <img src="/GP/rbfKernel.png" alt="drawing" width="250"/>

-So lets decompose this covariacne matrix and get an intuition of the function it models.
-We can see that all the variances are 1, and as aformentioned the mean vector is 0.
+So let's decompose this covariance matrix and get an intuition of the function it models.
+We can see that all the variances are 1, and as aforementioned the mean vector is 0.
 So this function is going to fluctuate around y = 0.
 If we sample the first point, whose x value is 0, we are sampling from a normal 1D gaussian with mean 0, and variance 1.
 So lets say we get f(0) = 2.
 Then we would need to sample f(-9) given that f(-10) = 2.
 So we would look at the conditional distribution now.
-This we can still visualize, lets take a look at samples of the first two dimensions, f(0) and f(0).
-I wrote this snippit to sample from the first two dimensions.
+This we can still visualize, let's take a look at samples of the first two dimensions, f(0) and f(0).
+I wrote this snippet to sample from the first two dimensions.

 ``` python
 samples = np.random.multivariate_normal([0,0], [[1,.6],